WOHL ILFORD JEWISH PRIMARY SCHOOL – DEPRIVATION PUPIL PREMIUM

 Pupil premium strategy statement – Wohl Ilford Jewish Primary School (WIJPS)

-This statement details our WIJPS’s use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.
+This statement details WIJPS’s use of pupil premium funding to help improve the attainment of our disadvantaged pupils.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged pupils for the last academic year.